I ate artichokes growing up in rural America…and I liked it.

 When I arrived in Europe to cook professionally, I was pleased to discover the many different varieties of artichokes found mostly in Italy and France.
 Suddenly, I had access to artichokes – lots of them – from December to May.

 Artichokes are native to the Mediterranean part of Europe.
 It is actually a thistle, which can bloom into beautiful purple flowers.
 The exact origin is unknown, but it is common knowledge they have been cultivated in Italy for 2,000 years and played an important role in the diets of the ancient Greeks and Romans.

-Fun Fact: Artichokes possess a unique organic acid called Cynarin.
-This acid can affect the sweetness receptors in taste buds and once washed away in the mouth with a bit of food or a drink, the sweet receptors immediately wake up and become hyperactive for a few seconds.
-This brief hyperactivity of the sweet receptors causes anything you put into your mouth to taste sweet.
+Fun Fact: Artichokes have a unique organic acid called Cynarin.
+This acid can affect the sweetness receptors in taste buds and once washed away in the mouth with a bit of food or a drink, the sweet receptors suddenly become hyperactive for a few seconds.
+This brief period of sweet receptor sensitivity causes anything you put into your mouth to taste overly sweet.

-Artichokes produce two crops per year, the first beginning in the winter and lasting throughout most of the Spring months (November-May) and then again in the late summer (August and September).
-The spring or first harvest is always the best, with February-April being the optimal time for purchase…at least if you are living in the Northern Hemisphere.
-Most Southern Hemisphere artichokes are limited to the globe variety and become available during the Spring months.
+Season: Artichokes produce two crops per year, the first beginning in the winter and lasting throughout most of the Spring months and then again in the late summer.
+The first harvest during late winter or early spring is always the best in Europe.
+Most Southern Hemisphere artichokes are limited to the globe variety and become available during the spring.